adsabs/WIESP/2023/shared_task_1.md

 #### Evaluation
 Submissions will be evaluated using two scripts found [here](https://huggingface.co/datasets/adsabs/FOCAL/tree/main/scoring_scripts).
 The submissions will be scored by three metrics:

 - The full seqeval score and main evaluation metric: `evaluate_FOCAL_seqeval(references_jsonl, predictions_jsonl)[0]['micro avg']['f1-score']`.
-This metrics check that you placed the function of the citation correctly in the paragraph along with the correct function label.
+This metrics check that you placed the functions of the citation correctly in the paragraph along with the correct function labels.
 - A seqeval score with a generic label instead of functions: `evaluate_FOCAL_seqeval(references_jsonl, predictions_jsonl)[1]['micro avg']['f1-score']`.
-This metric checks that you correctly found the parts of the paragraph that explain the function of the citation, without checking if you correctly predicted the reason(s) a given citation was made (the function labels)
+This metric checks that you correctly found the parts of the paragraph that explain the functions of the citation, without checking if you correctly predicted the reason(s) a given citation was made (the function labels)
 - An f1-score on the function labels only: `evaluate_FOCAL_labels(references_jsonl, predictions_jsonl)['micro avg']['f1-score']`.
 This metric checks that you correctly predicted the reason(s) a given citation was made, without checking if you correctly find the parts of the paragraph that explain the function of the citation.

 We also encourage authors to propose their own evaluation metrics.